Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

-As with most new small business owners, those entering the world of bakery ownership face a variety of obstacles, both in the process of starting the business and in the critical first year.
-You may have heard many different numbers tossed out about the failure rates of small businesses, but there’s also value in knowing that the bakery industry, in general, is growing an estimated 1.7% each year, and even more in 2021, according to IBIS World.
+As with most new small business owners, those entering the world of bakery face a variety of challenges, both in the process of starting the business and in the critical first year.
+You may have heard many different numbers tossed out about the failure rates of small businesses, but there’s also value in knowing that the bakery industry has grown an average of 1.1%over the past five years, per IBIS World,

-We spoke with Lucy Foley, founder and owner of Scrumptious by Lucy, a UK-based brownie operation, about the hurdles she experienced as she transitioned into the role of a full-time baker and business owner amidst the pandemic.
+We spoke with Lucy Foley, founder and owner of Scrumptious by Lucy, a UK-based brownie operation, about the challenges she experienced as she transitioned into the role of a full-time baker and business owner amidst the pandemic in 2021.
 Her small business, which began selling baked treats in markets and open-air events, made a big adjustment to eventually become a thriving online bakery in the height of the pandemic.

 These are a few of the common hurdles bakery owners may run up against in year one.